kubestellar/kubestellar/docs/content/Getting-Started/quickstart.md

 5. [Next Steps](#5-next-steps)

-This guide is intended to show how to (1) quickly bring up a <span class="Space-Bd-BT">KUBESTELLAR</span> environment with its dependencies from a binary release and then (2) run through a simple example usage.
+This guide is intended to show how to (1) quickly bring up a KubeStellar environment with its dependencies from a binary release and then (2) run through a simple example usage.

 ## 1. Check Required Packages